robfatland/pythonbytes/projects/bugs/README.md

 <img src="https://github.com/robfatland/pythonbytes/blob/master/projects/bugs/bugpaths2.png" alt="drawing" width="400"/>

+#### An unhelpful and confusing paragraph...

-Now you are probably wondering what their real names are.
+Now you are probably wondering what the bugs' real names are.
 I was too until I looked it up.
 They are named Alpher, Bethe, Gamow and Dyson.
-You would think that bug C would be called Camow but there is not a letter 'C' in Greek so we make due with 'G' and that is why it is Gamow.
+You would think that bug C would be called Camow but nope!
+It is Gamow.
 You can look up Alpher Bethe and Gamow on Wikipedia but it will not mention Dyson.
 He came along later to explain everything.
-So technically the bugs should be abbreviated A, B, G and D but that would confuse everyone.
-Come to think of it this paragraph probably didn't help.

 ### Now what?

-Now if you wish to try the project out: You can work on it at cswonders, for example on the Code Pad.
-Be sure to save your work somewhere in case something unfortunate happens.
-You might copy-paste it to OneNote.
-If you try this project out you may wish to skip down on this page to the section called **Details**.
-There are some very useful tips on how turtle graphics can help you solve this problem.

-As always you will want to tell a coach or parent that you are working on this project.
-Put it on the sign-up sheet and make sure that you ask for help if you happen to get stuck.
-There are also example programs in this folder that you can look at if you like.
-But spoiler alert: They work!
+* We suggest you work on this project at [repl.it](http://repl.it) using their **Python + Turtle** environment
+* If you work on this at cswonders on Code Pad: Copy and paste your code into OneNote so you don't lose it
+* For useful tips see **Details** below, particularly on turtle graphics
+* Be sure to sign up for this project with the coaches
+* Be sure to ask for help if you happen to get stuck
+* **SPOILER ALERT** There are example programs in this folder that you can look at...

 ### Details

 The technical word for one thing chasing after another is 'pursuit'.
-It is a good word to know because often the paths of pursuit are pretty and/or interesting curves.
+Often the paths of pursuit are pretty and/or interesting curves.
 Pursuit problems in Python can make good use of turtle graphics.
 Why?
-Because turtle graphics has built in tools or *methods* that help keep the bugs moving in the right direction.
+Because turtle graphics has built in *methods* to keep the bugs moving in the right direction.
-This section explains the key ones.
+This section explains the key ones you can use.

 Suppose we have a turtle called **a** and another called **b**: